everything you need to know about menstrual cups

 bell-shaped menstrual cups

-These are the traditional menstrual cups you’ve likely seen.
-They’re bell-shaped, sit over your cervix, and come with a stem for easy removal.
-However, they aren’t suitable for use during penetrative sex.
+These are the most common menstrual cups.
+They are bell-shaped, positioned over the cervix, and include a stem for removal.
+However, they are not suitable for use during penetrative sex.

 ring-shaped menstrual discs

-Also known as menstrual discs, these cups sit in the vaginal fornix and hook behind the pubic bone.
-Unlike bell-shaped cups, they can be worn during penetrative sex.
-Insertion can be slightly different, but they provide unique advantages.
+Often referred to as menstrual discs, these rest in the vaginal fornix and tuck behind the pubic bone.
+Unlike bell-shaped cups, they can be worn during penetrative sex and provide unique benefits in terms of comfort and capacity.

 benefits of using menstrual cups